 A weak-willed owner will find a Cairn Terrier hard to govern.

-Cairn Terriers need daily exercise.
-It would be best to walk your Cairn Terrier every day for at least 20 or 30 minutes.
+This fiesty terrier need daily exercise.
+It would be best to walk them every day for at least 20 or 30 minutes.
 Off-leash playtime is also important and should be a part of your daily routine.

-These energetic dogs will eagerly participate in just about any game you start with them.
+They’re energetic dogs that will eagerly participate in just about any game you start with them.

 Have a go at fetch, tug-of-war, or go on a long walk and see what excites your little Cairn!

 Most Cairn Terriers need regular behavior checks to keep them in line.
 This breed can be rebellious in the presence of meek people, and they aren’t afraid to challenge authority.